azangru/mysite/src/diary/2026/index.md

 layout: layouts/post.njk
 ---

+## April 25
+People say [Hello Interview System Design in a Hurry](https://www.hellointerview.com/learn/system-design/in-a-hurry/introduction) might be a good resource.

+## April 22
+In [this commit](https://github.com/epicweb-dev/epicshop/commit/f56a759f31b802766b597742b99a4c3592442f4b#diff-d13818966834ec96d11a338e670b32ccb76708df6f41c129127be40c54456d5a), Kent C. Dodds added an "offline video" capability to his "epicshop" standalone application.
+With it, video files are downloaded to the disk.
+While the download happens over the locally running Node server and not via the browser (which is what I would be more interested in), it still might have some interesting ideas.

 ## April 19
 Example of using IndexedDB for caching data (graphql data in this example) in IndexedDB.